 Note: N= 154 member states of the UN.

 Voting data is taken from the seventy-second sessions of the UNGA.

+*Gross National Income

 Summary

-Identities have long been a central focus of research, as they have been shown to explain political behaviors.
-Despite acknowledging their importance, scholars of politics have yet to agree on a way to operationalize identities.
-This paper offers new theoretical and methodological directions through which the challenge of analyzing identities and understanding their meaning in the international arena may be met.
-Relying on narrative theory, and particularly utilizing the concept of metanarratives, we focus our analysis on voting behavior in the UNGA and add another tier to existing explanations.
+National identities have long been a central focus of research, as they have been shown to explain political behaviors.
+Despite acknowledging their importance, political scholars have yet to agree on a way to operationalize identities.
+This paper offers new theoretical and methodological directions for meeting the challenge of analyzing identities and understanding their meaning in the international arena.
+Relying on narrative theory and, in particular, utilizing the concept of metanarratives, we focused our analysis on voting behavior in the UNGA, adding another tier to existing explanations.

-The attempt to incorporate a metanarrative analysis in social science research is gaining momentum (e.g., Syed & McLean 2020).
-Past work has emphasized the importance of the concept of metanarratives in a range of political aspects (e.g., Auerbach 2016; Razakamaharavo 2018; Roe 1994; Shenhav et al. 2020).
+Efforts to incorporate a metanarrative analysis in social science research is gaining momentum (e.g., Syed & McLean 2020).
+Previous work has emphasized the importance of the concept of metanarrative in a range of political contexts (e.g., Auerbach 2016; Razakamaharavo 2018; Roe 1994; Shenhav et al. 2020).
 This paper contributes to the existing literature by bringing attention to the structural character of metanarratives.
-It stipulates and organizes the meaning of the national metanarrative presented in each constitutional text (as this process extracts its particular content), and at the same time, enables the comparison of metanarratives on a united and coherent continuum, as the constitutional texts exhibit the same types of components regardless of specific time and place.
-Moreover, while previous work mostly focused on the theoretical implications of metanarratives, this paper offers an empirical model that incorporates them in a comparative analysis.
+It stipulates and organizes the meaning of the national metanarrative presented in each constitutional text (as this process extracts its particular content) and, at the same time, enables the comparison of metanarratives on a unified and coherent continuum, as the constitutional texts exhibit the same types of components regardless of specific time and place.
+Moreover, while previous work focused mostly on the theoretical implications of metanarratives, this paper offers an empirical model that incorporates them in a comparative analysis.

 Our findings indicate that a metanarrative analysis can contribute to the mapping of inter-country relations within the global arena.
 Supporting the metanarrative proximity hypothesis, the level of proximity between nations’ metanarratives predicted the similarity of their voting behaviors.
-Further research is required in order to test whether such proximity correlates with different types of formal and informal international alliances such as mutual defense pacts, non-aggression treaties, etc. Results also lend some support for the Metanarrative motivated action hypothesis accordingly the content of the national metanarrative, and specifically their attribution to the value of Democratic Ideas, can explain a nation’s voting choice regarding human rights-related motions, as indicated in models 1 and 2 (see table 2).
-However, as indicated in model 3 (see table 2), results were not significant for all control variables.
+Further research is required in order to test whether such proximity correlates with different types of formal and informal international alliances, such as mutual defense pacts, nonaggression treaties, etc. Results also lend some support for the metanarrative motivated action hypothesis; accordingly, the content of the national metanarrative, and specifically its endorsement of the value of Democratic Ideas, can explain a nation’s voting choices regarding human rights related motions, as indicated in Models 1 and 2 (see Table 2).
+However, as indicated in Model 3 (see Table 2), results were not significant for all control variables.

 On a more general note, we believe these results provide preliminary evidence for the explanatory power of metanarratives.
-Of course, there are limitations to this current research.
-Our analysis included nations who had written a constitution containing a preamble, which constitutes for most but not all UN members.
-Future work can analyze alternative constitutive documents to gauge each nation’s metanarrative.
-This may include annual speeches made by heads of state in UNGA summits or declarations made by leading opposition leaders.
-Future research can also examine the role of metanarrative in other international arenas, such as the European Parliament or other organs in the UN.
-Nevertheless, this study does provide an encouraging indication for the potential contribution of metanarrative analysis to understanding political behaviors in international arenas.
+Of course, there are limitations to this research.
+Our analysis included nations that had a constitution containing a preamble, which constitutes most but not all UN members.
+Future work could analyze alternative constitutive documents to gauge each nation’s metanarrative; this might include annual speeches made by heads of state in UNGA summits or declarations made by leading opposition leaders.
+Future research could also examine the role of metanarratives in other international arenas, such as the European Parliament or other UN bodies.
+Nevertheless, this study does provide an encouraging indication of the potential contribution of metanarrative analysis to understanding political behaviors in international arenas.

 Acknowledgment

-This research was supported by the Israel Science Foundation (Grants No. 1400/14).
+This research was supported by the Israel Science Foundation (Grant No. 1400/14).

 References